LasaleFamine/create-app/README.md

 ## Templates

-There are few templates availables:
+There are few templates available:

 - next